margelo/react-native-quick-crypto/README.md

 };
 ```

+Then restart your bundler using `yarn start --reset-cache`.

 Now, all imports for `crypto` will be resolved as `react-native-quick-crypto` instead.

 > 💡 Since react-native-quick-crypto depends on `stream` and `buffer`, we can resolve those to `stream-browserify` and @craftzdog's `react-native-buffer` (which is faster than `buffer` because it uses JSI for base64 encoding and decoding).